EntropyString/JavaScript/README.md

 [TOC](#TOC)

-### <a name="NoCrypto"></a>No crypto
+### <a name="NoCrypto"></a>No Crypto

-`EntropyString` uses the `crypto` library by default when generating the random bits used to systematically index into the chosen character set.
-In environments where the `crypto` library is not available, `EntropyString` can use the psuedo-random number generator `Math.random` by passing `prng: true` to the `Entropy` constructor:
+By default, `EntropyString` uses the `crypto` library for the cryptographically strong random bits used to systematically index into the chosen character set.
+If cryptographically strong strings are not required, `EntropyString` can use the psuedo-random number generator `Math.random` by passing `prng: true` to the `Entropy` constructor:

 ```js
 const { Entropy } = require('entropy-string')